servicecatalog/oscm-helm/README.md

 2. `kubectl create -f oscm-db.yaml`
 3. `kubectl create -f oscm-initdb-jms.yaml`
 4. `kubectl create -f oscm-bes-svc.yaml`
-5. Extract the port of the bes service and adapt it in the `oscm-initdb-bes.yaml` file via `kubectl get svc`
+5. Extract the external IP of the bes service and adapt BASE_URL and BASE_URL_HTTPS in the `oscm-initdb-bes.yaml` file.
+Fill out REPORT settings and all SSO settings using any valid URL, even though these are currently not used.
+Use `kubectl get svc --all-namespaces` to find IP.
-6. `kubectl create -f oscm-initdb-bes.yaml`
+6. `kubectl create -f oscm-initdb-bes.yaml`, wait until this job is finished (check kubernetes dashboard)
-7. `kubectl create -f oscm-bes-pod.yaml`
+7. `kubectl create -f oscm-bes-pod.yaml`, wait until this job is finished (check kubernetes dashboard) before trying to log in to the OSCM portal.

 ### OSCM Service Definition for Helm Charts